OnlineCardGame-41/onlineCardGame/README.md

 | **CardGame Client** | Game logic, rendering, WebRTC peer connection, UI | Godot 4.4 (GDScript) |
 | **WebRTC Data Channel** | Real-time, peer-to-peer game state replication | Built-in WebRTC |

-The client is logically split into *Transport*, *Game Core*, and *Presentation* layers.
+The client is logically split into Gamestate, Multiplayer layers.
-The only runtime coupling between client and server is the JSON message contract used during session establishment; once the peers are connected the server is out of the data path.
+The only runtime coupling between client and server is the messages contract used during session establishment; once the peers are connected the server is out of the data path.
 This loose coupling isolates gameplay code from backend concerns, keeps the server stateless, and allows us to evolve each side independently—critical for rapid prototyping and short release cycles.

 ### Dynamic view